Kanishk-Chaudhary/Temperature-Converter/README.md

 - Beginners friendly
 - Convert temperature into celcius to ferenheit.
-- Convert temperature into ferenheit.
+- Convert temperature into ferenheit to celcius.

 ##